Chapter 10 - A Simple Mission

 Shon took the pen and signed his own name on the line labeled 'Temple Representative.'
 Glancing over the other four signatures -and seeing what a mess Tuth's was- Shon wrote out the Druid and Pia's names beside their marks along with his initials.

 Tuth beamed at him, "Thanks!"
 To which Shon just nodded.
 It needed to be legible.
-Then the Mage went through each page one at a time, reading it out loud for the ladies and turning it for the Chief to follow along -and make sure he wasn't lying- before having them initial the bottom of each and every page.
+Then the Mage went through each page one at a time, reading it out loud for the ladies and turning it for the Chief to follow along, before having them initial the bottom of each and every page.

 Lily groaned, leaning back on her hands and staring out the roof, as the sun continued to pass towards setting.
 At one point, she leaned over and rested her head on Shon's shoulder, whispering, "Does it always take this long?"
 Shon nodded, and Lily whined, "How can you stand it?"